Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 - Accurate “From” name and email address (no deceptive headers)

-- Clear subject line that reflects email content
+- A clear subject line that reflects the email content

 When conducting targeted outreach to underrepresented groups:

-- Do: Highlight company diversity metrics, ERGs, and inclusive policies
+- Do: Highlight genuine company diversity metrics, ERGs, and inclusive policies

 - Do: Use gender-neutral language and avoid assumptions about candidate identity